cfengine/documentation/enterprise-cfengine-guide/high-availability.markdown

 ![HASetup](ha_3.6.png)

 One hub is the active hub, while the other serves the role of a passive hub and is a fully redundant instance of the active one.
-If the passive determines the active is down, it will be promoted to active and will start serving the Mission Portal, collect reports and serve policy.
+If the passive host determines the active host is down, it will be promoted to active and will start serving the Mission Portal, collect reports and serve policy.

 ### Corosync and pacemaker ###

 Corosync and pacemaker are well known and broadly used mechanisms supporting cluster resource management.
 For CFEngine hub needs those are configured so that are managing PostgreSQL database and one or more IP addresses shared over the nodes in the cluster.
-In ideal configuration one link managed by corosync/pacemaker is dedicated for PostgreSQL streaming replication and one for accessing Mission Portal so that once failover happens the change of active-passive roles and failover transition is transparent for end user.
+In the ideal configuration one link managed by corosync/pacemaker is dedicated for PostgreSQL streaming replication and one for accessing Mission Portal so that once failover happens the change of active-passive roles and failover transition is transparent for end user.
 He can still use the same shared IP address to log in to the Mission Portal or use against API queries.

 ### PostgreSQL ###